 This is why Ash wood has incredible strength with so much power to keep its dimensional stability against high stress.

-Ash wood has good workability and dimensional stability that is so useful for furniture making.
+Ash wood has good workability and dimensional stability which is so useful for furniture making.

 The excellent strength and flexibility of Ash wood make the wood strong, durable, and resistant to outdoor elements.